 The rooftop bar atop the historic Simmons building is the spot to savour long summer evenings with downtown and river views.
 Order a glass of wine and dine on delicacies from the rooftop’s fire pit.

 Proof’s long list of cocktails and massive wall of spirits behind the bar provide plenty of eye candy.
 Try the 50 Boxes of Earth (inspired by Dracula)—Johnnie Walker Black Label scotch, Pimm’s, Yellow Chartreuse, cherry, pepper and garlic.

 Cold Garden’s communal tables, funky decor and dog-friendly tasting room creates a cheerful neighbourhood atmosphere.
 Beers range from experimental brews to a timeless Vienna-style lager.
 You can also visit its sister shop Berlingo next door for ice cream.

 Enter the canary-yellow, century-old home housing Yann Haute Patisserie and you’re likely to spend as much time picking out your treats as you will eating them.
 French-trained pastry chef Yann Blanchard’s wide selection of brightly coloured macarons range in flavour from salted caramel to matcha and black sesame.

-On a hot day, stop by Village Ice Cream for locally made, small-batch scoops, including dairy-free options such as Oaxacan Chili Chocolate, made with coconut milk.
+On a hot day, stop by Village Ice Cream for locally made, small-batch scoops, including dairy-free options such as vegan passionfruit.